dsd2077/FeedSwitch/README.md

   <a href="./README_zh.md">中文</a> / English
 </div>

-# FeedCleaner
+# FeedSwitch

-FeedCleaner is an extension to manage time spent on websites and to block feeds and unwanted content.
+FeedSwitch is an extension to manage time spent on websites and to block feeds and unwanted content.

 # Table of Contents